 This is where carnivals give us a way forward.
 Rather than ‘a long, flat and necrophiliac line’ of the end of time and inevitable disappearances, we should learn from these pagan times of which carnivals are the testimony.
 These are moments of change, where time revolves ‘like the movement of a pendulum or the spindle of a distaff’.
 In societies that celebrated ‘these ritual and seasonal times, of which the solstices constituted the two great moments’, ‘the continuous generation of the world needed to be accompanied, that is to say manufactured’.
 There is no evidence that our worlds are self-perpetuating, even less for believing that we could save parts of them independently of the multiple and heterogeneous relationships that they presuppose.
 What the giants and the microbes teach us, if we are willing to hear them, is that the generation of worlds requires paying attention to and taking care of the dense, multiple and tangled relationships that make us what we are, along with the worlds we live in, and celebrating them in an ever-renewed concern for their regeneration.

-Alexis Zimmer is a lecturer on the history and policy of health and the environment at the University of Strasbourg Faculty of Medicine.
+Alexis Zimmer is a lecturer in the History and Policy of Health and the Environment at the University of Strasbourg Faculty of Medicine.
 He uses the history and anthropology of science to describe and question the intoxication of living environments and bodies and the way in which organisms incorporate history.
 His current research focuses on practices for the collection and conservation of intestinal microbiota.
 He is the author of Brouillards toxiques (Toxic fogs) (2016).